albertmorenos/galaxy-morphology-classifier/README.md

 - **Best Model Selection**: Based on accuracy and cross-validation results.

 ## Performance
 The performance stats are in the "Stats.xlsx" file.
 The best models are achieved with a minimum agreement of 0.5 to 0.8 with an accuracy around 0.85, as this interval has sufficient data that is mostly well-labeled.
-The accuracies for E class and SB class galaxies are over 0.9 but well under 0.76 for class S galaxies.
+The accuracies for E class and SB class galaxies are over 0.9 but well under 0.76 for S class galaxies.
 This issue remains unresolved and affects the overall model accuracy.

 ## Use
-The model has been trained in a 12 GB GPU RTX 3060 with GeForce Game Ready Driver version 537.13, Tensorflow 4.10.1 and Python 3.7.16.
+The models have been trained in a 12 GB GPU RTX 3060 with GeForce Game Ready Driver version 537.13, CUDA Toolkit 11.2, Tensorflow 4.10.1 and Python 3.7.16.

 ## License
 This project is under the MIT License.
 This means that you can use, copy, modify, and distribute this project.
 However, you must provide attribution back to the original author of the project.